 Holyhead is situated on the Isle of Anglesey in North Wales and if your driving is served by the A55 and A5 road networks, quickly linking you to the rest of the U.K. Holyhead also has an excellent rail service direct from the terminal providing connections to rail stations throughout Britain.
 This means if you are coming on one of the ferries from Dublin in the morning you can finish the day pretty much anywhere in the United Kingdom just with public transport! – Though in this part of the world public transport might not be the best option!

-If you are travel planning for the United Kingdom or Dubin you might also like:
+If you are travel planning before or after the Dublin to Holyhead Ferry you might also like:

 - Dublin Pubs Guide: The Eight Best Pubs in Dublin To Drink The Night Away With The Locals!